 As employees are being asked to do more and more non-traditional things at work, employers are offering compensations and additional benefits to keep their satisfaction levels high.
 For Canva, which reached a billion dollar valuation in 2018, employees can look forward to an in house chef, bringing their pets to work, flexible hours, free gym and yoga memberships, social clubs and events, assistance with transferring and relocating around the world, and competitive pay.

-Mike Canon-Brookes’ biggest advice for anyone worried about losing their job in the future is to upskill - and practicing your soft skills on your next work project is a great place to start.
+Mike Cannon-Brookes’ biggest advice for anyone worried about losing their job in the future is to upskill - and practicing your soft skills on your next work project is a great place to start.